leftshiftone/conveyjs/README.md

 ## Development

 ### Release
+### Release
+### Release
+Releases are triggered locally.
+Just a tag will be pushed to trigger the CI release pipeline.
+Releases are triggered locally.
+Just a tag will be pushed to trigger the CI release pipeline.
 Releases are triggered locally.
 Just a tag will be pushed to trigger the CI release pipeline.

 #### Major